AhmedHanyGamal/AhmedHanyGamal/README.md

 <img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/cpp/cpp.png" width="50" height="50" style="display:inline-block;"> <img src="https://user-images.githubusercontent.com/101745968/178999780-091c7c40-e016-4825-bc88-1657786ef85f.png" width="50" height="50" style="display:inline-block;"> <img src="https://github.com/AhmedHanyGamal/AhmedHanyGamal/assets/102296764/4f24a36b-938e-4e15-a471-b6153439b659" width="50" height="50" style="display:inline-block;">
 -->
 ### What I'm up to
-I'm currently learning about cryptography, not to the point where I'm a master at it, but to the point where I can implement the few cryptographic algorithms that I would/could need in blockchain
+I'm currently learning about cryptography, not to the point where I'm a master at it, but to the point where I can implement the few cryptographic algorithms that I would/could need in blockchain.
-Basically, I've implemented RSA as it's pretty easy to understand and implement And I'm currently learning about ECDSA as it is the most used digital signature algorithm right now
+Basically, I've implemented RSA as it's very simple to understand and implement, yet very powerful and important.
+And I'm currently learning about ECDSA as it is a very important algorithm when it comes to digital signature.